Terms and conditions

 The development of the genetic test and performance of the analyses is based on our current knowledge of the molecular biological data and it may change over time as more information becomes available.
 Due to the variability of DNA as a biological material and the molecular biological methods used, in rare cases the result of the genetic test may appear to be invalid.

 - Limitations of the next generation sequencing (NGS).
-NGS is limited in detecting the following types of mutations (this list might not be exhaustive): intronic mutations, large rearrangements, copy number variation mutations (large deletions/duplications), mitochondrial genome mutations, epigenetic factors, mosaic mutations, uniparental disomy, mutations in repetitive or GC rich regions, mutations in genes with corresponding pseudogenes or other highly homologous sequences.Exome sequencing by NGS does not target 100% of the genes in the human genome; approximately 97% of exons are targeted.
+NGS is limited in detecting the following types of mutations (this list might not be exhaustive): intronic mutations (except whole genome sequencing – WGS), large rearrangements, copy number variation mutations (large deletions/duplications), mitochondrial genome mutations (except WGS), epigenetic factors, mosaic mutations, uniparental disomy, mutations in repetitive or GC rich regions, mutations in genes with corresponding pseudogenes or other highly homologous sequences.Whole exome sequencing (WES) does not target 100% of the genes in the human genome; approximately 97% of exons are targeted.
 However, ~10% of exons may not be covered at sufficient levels to reliably call heterozygous variants.
-Each individual may have slightly different coverage yield distributions across the exome.
-Clinical sensitivities and specificities of any individual exome are not calculated.
+WGS does not analyze all genes or detect all mutations in the human genome due to technical reasons.
+Each individual may have slightly different coverage yield distributions across the exome or the genome.
+Clinical sensitivities and specificities of any individual exome or genome are not calculated.
 Rare variants at the probe target site may affect analytical sensitivity.

 - Limitations of Arrayed Primer Extension (APEX) and Sanger sequencing.
 APEX and Sanger sequencing are limited in detecting the following types of mutations (this list might not be exhaustive): large rearrangements, copy number variation mutations (large deletions/duplications), epigenetic factors, mosaic mutations, uniparental disomy, mutations in simple repeats (short variable number tandem repeats), homopolymers (stretches of the same nucleotide) and GC rich regions.